 She went to a Christian school and served on all the appropriate committees.
 When it was time to go to college, there was no choice to be made; it was going to be a Christian university.

 Lucy had friends who were boys, but she never dated.
 She was a virgin when she eventually married.
-Her parent’s were blessed with a model child.
-She met all the assumptions and expectations of kids who live in Christianized homes.
+Her parent’s were blessed with a great kid.
+She met all the assumptions and expectations of children who live in Christianized homes.

 Ricky marries Lucy